pvd-dot/personal-website-infrastructure/README.md

 This self contained project deploys a minimal set of AWS Infrastructure for hosting a personal website on an EC2 t2.nano instance with HTTPS.
 With the AWS free tier, hosting costs are around $40 per month.

-The demo Go server code is a simple example taken from the book *The Go Programming Language* by Alan A.A.
+The demo Go server code included is taken from the book *The Go Programming Language* by Alan A.A.
 Donovan and Brian W. Kernighan.

 ![Deployed Site](./Docs/demo.gif)